RBinsonB/demos/lunar_pole_exploration_rover/README.md

   </light>
   ```
 - **LOS (Line-Of-Sight)**: If the sun is occulted, no power is supplied by the solar panel plugin.
 To know if the panel is occulted, the plugin checks the line of sight between the `sun` (by using the `<pose>` element) and the link visual children.
 The panel solar link needs to have at least one visual element for the plugin to work.
-- **Power computation**: The plugin computes the power generated by the panel by checking the angle between the Z-axis of the solar panel link and the `direction` vector of the sun.
-TODO @RBinsonB add image and ref
+- **Power computation**: The plugin computes the power generated by the panel by checking the angle between the Z-axis of the solar panel link and the `direction` vector of the sun according to the [cosine effect](https://www.e-education.psu.edu/eme812/node/896).
+The value given by nominal_power is multiplied by the result of the cosine of the angle between the sun direction vector and the solar panel z-axis.

 #### RadioisotopeThermalGeneratorPlugin
 The radioisotope thermal generator plugin allows to simulate an RTG power output.
 It provides a constant power supply.